-Staff can discipline pupils for misbehaviour outside of the school premises when the pupil is:
+Staff can discipline pupils for misbehaviour outside of the school premises, including conduct online, when the pupil is:

-- Wearing school uniform. - Travelling to or from school. - Taking part in any school-related activity. - In any way identifiable as being a pupil at the school.
+- · Wearing school uniform. - Travelling to or from school. - Taking part in any school-related activity. - In any way identifiable as being a pupil at the school.

-Staff may also discipline pupils for misbehaviour off the school premises that, irrespective of the above:
+Staff may also discipline pupils for misbehaviour outside the school premises, including conduct online, that:

-- Could negatively affect the reputation of the school. - Could pose a threat to another pupil, a member of staff at the school, or a member of the public. - Could disrupt the orderly running of the school.
+- Could negatively affect the reputation of the school. - Could pose a threat to another pupil, a member of staff at the school, or a member of the public. - Could have repercussions for the orderly running of the school.

-Any bullying witnessed outside of the school premises and reported to a member of staff, will be dealt with in accordance with the school's Anti-bullying Policy.
+Any bullying witnessed outside of the school premises and reported to the school will be dealt with in accordance with the Anti-bullying Policy.

-The school will impose the same sanctions for bullying incidents and non-criminal misbehaviour witnessed outside of the school premises as would be imposed for the same behaviour conducted on school premises.
+The school will impose the same sanctions for bullying incidents and non-criminal misbehaviour witnessed or reported outside of the school premises as would be imposed for the same behaviour conducted on school premises.
 In all cases of unacceptable behaviour outside of the school premises, staff will only impose sanctions once the pupil has returned to the school premises or when under the supervision of a member of staff.